Contact: Ling Woo Liu

 For Immediate Release

-SAN FRANCISCO, March 13, 2019—Today, the San Francisco Foundation announces a $50 million investment from its endowment in a new mission-aligned investments pool that aims to generate positive social and financial returns.
+SAN FRANCISCO, CA — Today, the San Francisco Foundation announces a $50 million investment from its endowment in a new mission-aligned investments pool that aims to generate positive social and financial returns.

 Traditional philanthropy, government, and capital markets must all work together to address today’s complex social challenges.
 As a civic leader, the San Francisco Foundation takes a holistic approach to advancing racial equity and economic inclusion in the Bay Area.
 Aside from grant funding, donor engagement, advocacy, and multi-sector partnerships, its diligent stewardship of the assets to which it is entrusted, along with strong performance, mean that the foundation can make an even greater impact on the Bay Area.